ganrad/ose-fis-jms-tx/README.md

 Refer to the Apache ActiveMQ website [documentation] (http://activemq.apache.org/getting-started.html) for installing and configuring an ActiveMQ messaging server / broker.
 Note down the server hostname (or IP Address) and listener port number (default: 61616) as we will need to provide these values while configuring the microservice (Step B).

 1. Specify correct values for properties *jms.user* and *jms.password* in the file *src/main/resources/jms.properties*.
 These properties are used by the Camel application (microservice) to authenticate against the Apache ActiveMQ server.
-The default values for these properties in the *jms.properties* file is *admin/admin*.
+The default values for these properties in the *jms.properties* file is *admin*.

 ### B] Deploy *ose-fis-jms-tx* microservice
 The steps listed below for building and deploying the microservice application follows approach <a href="#deploy"># 1</a> described above, the S2I workflow.